What is the European Accessibility Act? How Does it Affect Businesses?

 8. Business-to-Business (B2B) and Business-to-Government (B2G) Organizations

-Businesses selling technology or software to public or private sectors should prioritize EAA compliance, as their customers will expect products to meet these standards during the procurement process.
+Businesses selling technology or software to the public or private sectors should prioritize EAA compliance, as their customers will expect products to meet these standards during the procurement process.

 The European Accessibility Act (EAA) establishes a unified set of accessibility requirements across the European Union, ensuring that people with disabilities can access and use key digital products and services.
 Businesses operating in sectors such as e-commerce, telecommunications, and digital publishing must comply with these regulations to enhance inclusivity and avoid potential penalties.
 The EAA mandates accessibility in various areas, including websites, mobile applications, self-service kiosks, and electronic communications.